 Kazakhstan’s lawmakers won’t be taxing cryptocurrency mining until the mined crypto is exchanged for fiat money.
-According to a legislative analyst at a local blockchain association, cryptocurrency mining will not be treated as entrepreneurial activity but rather a “purely technological progress,” local business publication Kursiv reports Dec.
+According to a legislative analyst at a local blockchain association, cryptocurrency mining will not be treated as entrepreneurial activity but rather a “purely technological process,” local business publication Kursiv reports Dec.
 4.

 Madi Saken, legislative analyst at the National Association for the Development of the Blockchain and the Industry of Data Centers of the Republic of Kazakhstan (NABDC), reportedly announced the news at a local blockchain event “Blockchain Day” on Dec.
 4, news which Saken has confirmed in an email to Cointelegraph.

 Tax liabilities only apply to income in “real money”

 According to the report, Kazakhstan's lawmakers have finalized a draft law on crypto taxation.
 The bill is currently under consideration with the presidential administration.
 The bill will reportedly be sent to the Mazhilis, the lower house of the bicameral Parliament of Kazakhstan, in December 2019.